Disney ChannelNicky Nelson/WENN.com

 New Line CinemaApega/WENN.com

 If you thought Dakota Fanning was a tiny child, you should see Elle Fanning act alongside her in her first movie role as a younger version of Dakota's character in I Am Sam.
 Elle was only three years old, making her the youngest debut on this list.
 She's had a great career in indie films, including multiple movies directed by Sofia Coppola, and Elle is a darling in the fashion world.
+Her latest movie, Maleficent: Mistress of Evil, came out in 2019.

 Warner Bros.
 PicturesAdriana M. Barraza/WENN.com